isomerpages/moe-bedoksouthsec/pages/Latest Happenings.md

 permalink: /latest-happenings/
 description: ""
 ---
+#### Parenting Webinar

+Dear parents/ guardians

+We would like to invite you to an upcoming webinar on Mindfulness by Morning Star Community Services.
+Please click [here](https://mailchi.mp/morningstar/webinar-mindfulness?e=f91eb6b78a) to find out more and register for the webinars.

 #### Open Houses 2023

 Please click [here](/files/Open%20Houses%202023%20RI%20SJI%20and%20Eunoia.pdf) for information on Raffles Institution, SJI and Eunoia!
 JC Open Houses 2023 and [here](/files/2023%20Open%20House%20SchedulePolyJC.pdf) for other JC, Poly, LaSalle & NAFA and Other Institutions 2023 Open House Schedule.
 Click [here](/information-and-links/For-Students/Open-House-2023/) for more information.